instana/envcheck/cmd/envcheckctl/README.md

 - "instana-agent-fvgbj"=2
 - "instana-agent-jvbhr"=1

-# Number of agents running, should match the number of pods in coverage
-agentStatus
+Agent status indicates the current state of all Instana agents in the cluster.
+If any agents are not Running then it indicative of potentially anomalous infrastructure metric and trace behaviour. agentStatus
 - "Running"=13